saurontech/Advantech-LinuxTSU-manifest/readme.md

 ```
 ## Build out-of-tree kernel modules
-The following example shows how one can build a out-of-tree kernel module with the Yocto SDK.
+The following example shows how to build a out-of-tree kernel module with the Yocto SDK.
-We use the Advantech USB-4604B USB to serial converter as an example.
+We use the Advantech USB-4604B, a USB to serial converter, as an example.
 >Notice that this spacific drivers makefile uses **$(KERNELDIR)** to represent the position of the kernel header files; therefore, we use **export KERNELDIR=$SDKTARGETSYSROOT/usr/src/kernel** before we build the driver with **make**.

 ```console